About Mobile App Feedback Projects

 - Mobile App Prompt: Display a prompt similar to a Pop Over in your mobile app.

 - Mobile Notification: Display native “heads up” notifications, i.e., banners.

-Click on the link to learn more about setting up either creative!
+Click on the above links to learn more about setting up each creative!

 Save Creative and Publish Creative

 When you’re finished editing and would like your changes to appear on the app, click Publish Creative in the upper-right.